-In determining the fair value of the Company's properties for purposes of assessing potential impairment and disclosure, the Partnership engaged an independent valuation firm to appraise the fair value of each property using the discounted cash flow or comparable sale methods.
+In determining the fair value of the Partnership's properties for purposes of assessing potential impairment and disclosure, the Partnership used either the existing contracted selling price or engaged an independent brokerage firm to evaluate the market value of each property using the discounted cash flow or comparable sale methods.
 These methods consider future cash flow projections on a property by property basis, future capitalization rates, current interest rates and current market conditions of the geographical location of each property.
 In preparing these financial statements, the Partnership's management has made its best estimates and judgment of certain amounts included in the financial statements.
 Nevertheless, actual results may differ from these estimates under different assumptions or conditions.

 Property Operations

-Overall, as illustrated in the table below, the Partnership's seven remaining properties had a combined average occupancy of 48% for the years ended December 31, 2013, and 2012.
-The average monthly rent (not weighted average) was approximately \$519 per home site for the year ended December 31, 2013, as compared to \$505 for the year ended December 31, 2012.
+Overall, as illustrated in the table below, the Partnership's three remaining properties had a combined average occupancy of 62% for the year ended December 31, 2015, as compared to 61% for the year ended December 31, 2014.
+The average monthly rent (not weighted average) was approximately \$629 per home site for the year ended December 31, 2015, as compared to \$611 for the year ended December 31, 2014.
 The manufactured housing industry in general has experienced lower retail sales over the past two years due to restrictive financing and the ease at which site-built homes, until recently, could be acquired and financed.